MicrosoftDocs/minecraft-creator/creator/Documents/ChunkerWorldSettings.md

 ### Requirements

-It’s recommended that the following be completed before beginning this tutorial.
+It's recommended that the following be completed before beginning this tutorial.

 - [Chunker - Advanced Mode](ChunkerAdvancedMode.md)